-This is one of the seven abominations or things God hates, mentioned in Proverbs 6.
-No one who works an abomination will enter heaven (Revelation 21:27).
+This is one of the seven abominations or things God hates that are mentioned in Proverbs 6.

 "To speak evil of no man, to be no brawlers, but gentle, shewing all meekness unto all men" (Titus 3:2).

 "Speak not evil one of another, brethren.
 He that speaketh evil of his brother, and judgeth his brother, speaketh evil of the law, and judgeth the law: but if thou judge the law, thou art not a doer of the law, but a judge" (James 4:11).